FEniCS/ufl/doc/sphinx/source/user/examples.rst

 Typical values of the relative residual for each Newton iteration for all three approaches are shown in the table below.
-It is to be noted that the convergence rate is quadratic as it should be for all 3 methods.
+It is to be noted that the convergence rate is quadratic as it should be for all three methods.

 Relative residuals for each approach for linear elements::